-Instructions for cast iron skillet cleaning often include a lot of don'ts: Don't use soap, don't use steel wool, don't put it in the dishwasher.
+Instructions for cleaning a cast iron skillet often include a lot of don'ts: Don't use soap, don't use steel wool, don't put it in the dishwasher.
 It's almost enough to scare a cook off from cast iron completely!

 However, with a few simple techniques, you'll be able to keep your skillet clean, rust-free, and well-seasoned.

 How To Clean a Cast Iron Skillet: Watch the Video

 And don't worry: If by chance you take off some of your skillet's smooth seasoning, you can always re-season the skillet after cleaning.
 It's not a big deal and not hard at all.

 Read more: How To Season a Cast Iron Skillet

 How To Clean a Cast Iron Skillet

 What You Need

 - Get right to it: Clean the skillet immediately after use, while it is still hot or warm.
 Don't soak the pan or leave it in the sink because it may rust.